U.S. seeks 'concrete actions' from North Korea before talks | The Japan Times

 About the timing of any meeting, Tillerson said settling on the date and location “will take some weeks before we get all that worked out.”

-Trump had been briefed by South Korean President Moon Jae-in’s top security adviser, Chung Eui-yong, who had returned from meeting Kim in Pyongyang earlier in the week after securing a commitment from the North on denuclearizing the Korean Peninsula and a willingness from Kim to hold talks with the U.S. on how to approach that issue as well as the possible normalization of ties.
+Trump had been briefed Thursday by Chung, the South Korean national security adviser, who had returned from meeting Kim in Pyongyang earlier in the week after securing from Kim a commitment to denuclearizing the Korean Peninsula and an offer from the North Korean leader to hold talks with the U.S. on how to approach that issue.

+Chung also reportedly gave Trump a “special message” from Kim in addition to his summit invitation, South Korea’s Yonhap news agency reported Saturday, citing an unidentified senior South Korean official.

+The official declined to disclose the contents of the message, saying it was meant to be an exchange between two leaders, but indicated there was more to Kim’s oral message than what was conveyed by Chung.